johan162/themeltspice/README.md

 This will install `themeltspice.sh` in `/usr/local/bin`, and give you automatic updates in the future via Homebrew update/upgrade function.

-Alternativly you can manually just copy `themeltspice.sh` to a directory of your choice.
+Alternativly you can manually copy `themeltspice.sh` to a directory of your choice.

 >**Note:** This shell script is written as a bash shellscript and it will invoke the system default bash on OSX.
 In OSX 12.4 this is a very old version of bash **`(3.2.57(1)-release)`**.
 Nevertheless this is the version the script is tested with.
 If a newer version of `bash` is installed a warning will be shown when you run the script.
-It may or may not work and most likely it will work just fine but it is an unsupported configuration.
+It may or may not work and most likely it will work just fine but it is an officially unsupported configuration.

 ## Usage